Willie Wright (musician)

 William C. Gathright (July 7, 1939 – June 29, 2020), known professionally as Willie Wright, was an American soul singer and songwriter, best known for his "rediscovered" 1977 album, Telling the Truth.

-Life and career
+Early life

+Wright was born William Gathright on July 7, 1939 in Belen, Quitman County, Mississippi.
+His family moved frequently during his childhood, living in Osceola, Arkansas, before settling in St. Louis, Missouri.
+In 1951, the family relocated to Manhattan's Upper East Side.

-He was born in Belen, Quitman County, Mississippi, United States.
-In his teens he sang with friends George Bragg and Harry Jensen in a Harlem, New York City doo-wop group, The Persuaders.
-Later, the three formed the Willie Wright Trio.
+In his teens he sang with friends George Bragg and Harry Jensen in a Harlem doo-wop group, The Persuaders.
+The three later formed the Willie Wright Trio.
 Wright then began performing as a solo singer and songwriter in clubs in Greenwich Village, and also played flute with The Three Degrees.
 He turned down offers to sign with a major label, and according to his current record label "deliberately chose artistic freedom over the sharecropper's existence to which many of the best artists of his generation were subjected."